mmisecius/monstarlab/README.md

 ### Playing with application

-Application listens on **8080** port and has expose several endpoints
+Application listens on **8080** port and has exposed several endpoints

 * For obtaining the bank customer invoke